FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The gain at the stage of the encapsulating response element at a specific frequency.
 Total channel sensitivity should be specified in the InstrumentSensitivity element.
+Type used for representing sensitivity at a given frequency.
+This complex type can be used to represent both total sensitivities and individual stage gains.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`